morota/literature/_posts/2015-01-19-Variance-Component-Estimation.md

 ---
 {% include JB/setup %}

 This page contains a collection of papers related to estimation of variance components.
-The techniques developed in this area are being used to infer both pedigree and genome-based heritability of complex traits.
+The techniques developed in this area are being used to infer both pedigree and genome-based heritabilities of complex traits.

 * HO Hartley and JNK Rao.
 (1967).
 [Maximum-likelihood estimation for the mixed analysis of variance model](http://biomet.oxfordjournals.org/content/54/1-2/93.abstract).
 Biometrika.
 54:93-108.
 Discussion on a consistency and asymptotic efficiency of ML in the pre REML era.